3MFConsortium/spec_production/3MF Production Extension.md

 Producers MUST include UUID's in all \<object> references to ensure that each object can be reliably tracked.

+The *modelresolution*, defined in the alternative's namespace, indicates the intended use the alternative object model.
+Valid options are: fullres, lowres, obfuscated.

+The *priority* of this object in the sequence of alternatives, is assigned a value of 0, or the lower priority, that might be replaced by other objects defined in the alternatives element.

 ### 4.2.1 Component

 Element **\<component>**